xoptov/cv/java/resume.en.md

-Resume for Java Middle Developer
+Resume for Java Developer
 ===
 General information
 ---
 Name and Surname: Maksim Khortov
-Phone number: +7(988)331-0019
+Phone number: +1(718)710-7892
-Address: Russia, Anapa, Raevskaja
+Address: Brooklyn, NY, USA
-Email: xoptov@mail.ru
+Email: xoptov@gmail.com
 Skype: xoptov
 Date of birth: 10.07.1985

 Desired position
 ---
-I want to be Java Middle Developer in your team.
+For short-term purposes I would become a member of the team as developer.
+For long-term purposes I would become a team leader.

 Goals
 ---